Need a list of stunning snacks to snap that perfect #foodstagram shot? We've got it covered for you.

 The rainbow coffee, Brisbane

-Several unusually coloured lattes have made their debut on Instagram in recent years, but the rainbow latte at the Piggy Back cafe is slightly different, says the cafe’s manager, Marina Ghobrial, because creator Emily Coumbis “was determined not to compromise on taste”.
+Unusually coloured lattes are an Instagram staple, but the rainbow latte at the Piggy Back cafe is slightly different, says the cafe’s manager, Marina Ghobrial, because creator Emily Coumbis “was determined not to compromise on taste”.
 As head barista, Coumbis is passionate about her coffee and experimented with several versions before she mastered her technique, which Ghobrial says tastes “just like a classic Australian latte”.
 “We steam the milk, use simple food colouring to do the latte art on top, and serve each drink with a double shot of espresso on the side,” Ghobrial says.
-Since introducing the drink to its menu, the cafe has hosted so many global travellers that a map has been installed along one wall, allowing visitors to mark where they’re from.
+Since introducing the drink to its menu, the Brisbane cafe has hosted so many global travellers that a map has been installed along one wall, allowing visitors to mark where they’re from.
 “People have come from everywhere,” Ghobrial says.

 The matcha burger, Melbourne

 When Cantonese-Australian Kent Nhan co-founded Canberra restaurant XO, he decided to give Australian diners a taste of his upbringing.
-“Where I grew up, in Hong Kong, chrysanthemum-flavoured tea is served to children as part of traditional yum cha breakfast,” he says.
+The restaurant's ice cream lab started with chrysanthemum-flavoured soft serve, “Where I grew up, in Hong Kong, chrysanthemum-flavoured tea is served to children as part of traditional yum cha breakfast,” he says.
 “Chrysanthenum is also commonly used in cooking across South-East Asia.”
-Nhan decided to infuse the flavour of the famous flower into a soft serve dessert – with great results.
-The uniquely coloured soft serve, with a similar flavour profile to caramel and honey, was an instant hit – so much so that XO has begun adding a new soft serve flavour to its menu every month.
-This month it’s Milo.
+Infusing the flavour into a soft serve dessert was an instant hit – so much so that XO has begun adding a new soft serve flavour to its menu every month.
+They've experimented with Milo, Nashi pear, and even miso.
 We can only imagine what might be next.

 The blue bowl, Sydney